MalmbergNilsPolimi/PACSWork/challenges/challenge1/README.md

 (https://www.wolframalpha.com/input?i=minimize+x+*+y+%2B+4+*+x%5E4+%2B+y%5E2+%2B+3+*+x+)

 ## script_test file :
-This file was created to simplify the test of all configurations (methodLearningRate, methodGradient) to check faster the results.
+This file was created to simplify the test of all configurations (methodLearningRate, methodGradient, methodMinimization) to check faster the results.
 The results are stored in a file called res_script_test.res